phac-nml/legiovue/docs/usage.md

 - `singularity`: Utilize singularity for dependencies and environment management
 - `docker`: Utilize docker to for dependencies and environment management

-> [!NOTE] > `el_gato` and the plotting currently are using custom docker containers.
-The `el_gato` container will be returned to the proper one upon a new release of the tool

 For testing the pipeline functions correctly, you can use the `test` or `test_full` profile

 ## Running the Pipeline

-To just get started and run the pipeline, one of the following basic commands is all that is required to do so.
-The only difference between the two being in how the input fastq data is specified/found:
+To get started, one of the following commands may be used to run the pipeline:

 Directory Input: